PARENCHIMA/protocols/README.md

 # Non-compliant protocols

 We can also make non-compliant renal MRI protocols available on this page, or protocols describing methods for which recommendations are not yet available.
-Please send a single pdf the taks force leads with the same cover page as compliant protocols. pdf's for non-compliant protocols can contain multiple sequences and should be named as follows:
+Please send a single pdf to the task force leads with the same cover page as compliant protocols. pdf's for non-compliant protocols can contain multiple sequences and should be named as follows:

 authorname_protocolname.pdf